RyanZim/awesome-npm-scripts/README.md

 - Run just `npm run` to print a list of scripts.
 - Running `npm run script` (where `script` is the name of your script) will run `prescript`, `script`, and `postscript`; in that order.
   - You can't nest `pre` and `post` hooks (i.e. `preprescript` won't work).
 - You can pass arguments to your scripts by passing `--` to `npm run`, followed by the arguments.
 Example: Given the script `"mocha": "mocha"`, you can run `npm run mocha -- --reporter xunit`.
-This effectivly runs `mocha --reporter xunit`.
+This effectively runs `mocha --reporter xunit`.
 - Running `npm test` is the same as running `npm run test`.
 The same applies to `npm start` and `npm stop`.

 ## Contributing